-A stock market is an intriguing place which provides investors with several opportunities to make money.
-It comprises of different types of players.
-Traditionally, investors are categorised as conservative, moderate and aggressive, based on their investment capacities and risk appetites.
+A stock market is an intriguing place that provides investors with several opportunities to make money.
+It comprises different types of players.
+Traditionally, investors are categorised as conservative, moderate, and aggressive, based on their investment capacities and risk appetites.
 However, as time goes by, traders start to discover their preferred trading type and analyse the kind of traders they are.
 If you’ve ever wondered what type of trader are you, this article is for you.

 1. The Fundamental trader

 Traders, who focus on company-specific events and then determine the when and which stocks to buy, are known as fundamental traders.
 Such traders fundamentally analyse stocks and enter into traders after viewing both short and long-term perspectives.
 Fundamental traders typically rely on the buy-and-hold investment strategy, as opposed to short-term trading.
 Their trading decisions are usually based on factors like the company’s financial health, management, company announcements, position in the marketplace etc. If you are a beginner trying to determine your trading type, you may find that you are a fundamental trader.

 Noise traders are those who make buying and selling decisions without fundamental analysis or data specific to the company.
 Noise traders typically make short-term trades and attempt to profit from different economic trends.
 These traders tend to overreact to good as well as bad news.

 You may also discover your trading type to be a sentiment trader.
 These traders attempt to identify various trends before participating.
 They prefer not to over or under-predict the market by investing in securities deemed profitable.
 Instead, they try to identify stocks that move with the market momentum and combine aspects of technical and fundamental analysis.
 Sentiment traders are further categorised as swing traders and contrarian traders.
 While swing traders seek to catch the momentous price movement and avoid idle times, contrarian traders attempt to use indicators of excessively positive and negative sentiments, indicating potential reversals in sentiments.